Nandini-Shukla21/SALSA-2.0/results/final_pipeline/SALSA2_Final_Report.md

 `LatticeCodec` encodes at base 81, lsb-first, fixed width, no separator, producing `2n + 2` tokens framed by `<bos>`/`<eos>` over an 85-token vocabulary.
-NACT-F consumes this same token layout and folds it into `n + 2` coordinate positions, reconstructing each integer losslessly — asserted by test for every dimension from 12 to 128 and for both representations.
+Modified NACT consumes this same token layout and folds it into `n + 2` coordinate positions, reconstructing each integer losslessly — asserted by test for every dimension from 12 to 128 and for both representations.